Documenta

-Documenta (often stylized documenta) is an exhibition of contemporary art which takes place every five years in Kassel, Germany.
+Documenta (stylized in lowercase as: documenta) is an exhibition of contemporary art which takes place every five years in Kassel, Germany.

-Documenta was founded by artist, teacher and curator Arnold Bode in 1955 as part of the Bundesgartenschau (Federal Horticultural Show) which took place in Kassel at that time.
+documenta was founded by artist, teacher and curator Arnold Bode in 1955 as part of the Bundesgartenschau (Federal Horticultural Show) which took place in Kassel at that time.
 It was an attempt to bring Germany up to speed with modern art, both banishing and repressing the cultural darkness of Nazism.
-This first Documenta featured many artists who are generally considered to have had a significant influence on modern art (such as Picasso and Kandinsky).
+This first documenta featured many European artists who are generally considered to have had a significant influence on modern art (such as Picasso and Kandinsky).
 The more recent editions of the event feature artists based across the world, but much of the art is site-specific.

-Every Documenta is limited to 100 days of exhibition, which is why it is often referred to as the "museum of 100 days".
-Documenta is not a selling exhibition.
+Every documenta is limited to 100 days of exhibition, which is why it is often referred to as the "museum of 100 days". documenta is not a selling exhibition.

 Etymology

-Documenta, an invented word, reflects the intention of the exhibition (in particular of the first Documenta in 1955) to be a documentation of modern art which was not available for the German public during the Nazi era.
-Rumour spread from those close to Arnold Bode that it was relevant for the coinage of the term that the Latin word documentum could be separated into docere 'teach' and mens 'intellect', and therefore thought it to be a good word to describe the intention and the demand of Documenta.
+documenta, an invented word, reflects the intention of the exhibition (in particular of the first documenta in 1955) to be a documentation of modern art which was not available for the German public during the Nazi era.
+Rumour spread from those close to Arnold Bode that it was relevant for the coinage of the term that the Latin word documentum could be separated into docere 'teach' and mens 'intellect', and therefore thought it to be a good word to describe the intention and the demand of documenta.

-Each edition of Documenta has commissioned its own visual identity, most of which have conformed to the typographic style of solely using lowercase letters, which originated at the Bauhaus.
+Each edition of documenta has commissioned its own visual identity, most of which have conformed to the typographic style of solely using lowercase letters, which originated at the Bauhaus.